centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 ### Save the Command to a File

-This feature enables you to save the command and the results into a text file.
+* This feature enables you to save the command and the results into a text file.
+Use the button in the tool bar to save

+* Tip: Use shortcut "**CTL + s**" to quickly save the command to a file.

 ### Command auto-complete